lit/lit.dev/packages/lit-dev-content/site/blog/2022-10-18-lit-labs-event.md

 ---
 tags: blogPosts
 layout: blog-post.html
-title: "Get the low-down on Lit Labs"
+title: "Get the lowdown on Lit Labs"
 summary: "Join us for a virtual event on October 24th 2022 at 10AM PDT to learn all about Lit Labs!"
 date: 2022-10-18
 author: